paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

   }
 ```

   * The first concrete service implementation is `ServiceForMock`.
 Once you have fleshed out `ServiceAdapter` this file will no longer compile until you implement the new abstract methods.
-This mock is a bit light-on.
+Create the simplest possible version that will work at this stage.
 We would want to check on what happens on conditions such as a service error.
 We will leave hefty mocking to the next section.

 ``` c#
   [CreateAssetMenu(menuName = "Custom Assets/Services/Template/Service", fileName = "TemplateSelector")]